ARMmbed/mbed-client/README.md

                                                   M2MInterface::LwIP_IPv4,
                                                   "");
 ```
-Once you have created an interface, you can now proceed to execute operation using this interface.
+Once you have created the interface, you can proceed to execute operations.

-###Bootstrap feature
+### Bootstrap feature

-The Bootstrap Interface is used to provision essential information into the LWM2M Client to enable the LWM2M Client to perform the operation “Register” with one or more LWM2M Servers.
+The Bootstrap Interface is used to provision essential information into the LWM2M Client to enable the LWM2M Client to perform the **Register** operation with one or more LWM2M Servers.

-In this release only one bootstrap mode is supported:
+In this release, only the client initiated bootstrap mode is supported.

-###Client Initiated Bootstrap
+### Client Initiated Bootstrap

-Client Initiated Bootstrap mode provides a mechanism for the LWM2M Client to retrieve the Bootstrap Information from a LWM2M Bootstrap Server.
-The Client Initiated Bootstrap mode requires having a LWM2M Boostrap Server Account.
+The Client Initiated Bootstrap mode provides a mechanism for the LWM2M Client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
+This mode requires a LWM2M Boostrap Server Account.

-This API enables client initiated bootstrap functionality.
-User can provide the bootstrap server information and issue bootstrap command in following way.
+The User can provide the bootstrap server information and issue bootstrap command in following way.

 First you need to create your bootstrap server object which contains information about bootstrap server like server address, security mode used by server etc.
 ```